 Stockholm, the beautiful capital of Sweden, has been labeled "Beauty on water", but it is also a city for fashion, design and trends.
-The characteristic Old town in central Stockholm is among the most popular sights in Sweden.
-Additionally, the capital of Sweden also offers world class architecture, restaurants and nightlife.
+The American magazine Newsweek recently lableled Stockholm

-Sweden is a place to experience colorful folkloric festivals such as the Midsummer Celebration (end of June) and sophisticated art events.
+Sweden is also a place to experience colorful folkloric festivals such as the Midsummer Celebration (end of June) and sophisticated art events.
 There are Opera companies in several Swedish cities, and outside Stockholm, 18th Century Opera can be experienced at the Drottningholm Royal Theatre and at the Confidencen Theatre.
 In the major cities, there are also many important art museums.
 The Museum of Modern Art in Stockholm has one of the greatest collections of American pop art anywhere in the world.
-For music lovers, the Swedish summer is a season filled with festivals both in the larger cities and smaller towns.
-Sweden is home of many talented artists and producers, and the export of Swedish music is huge.

 Sweden is also a place to experience a unique kitchen based on fresh produce from the forests and the sea.
-Sweden brought the world the smorgasbord, cinnamon buns, gravlax and meatballs, but the Swedish kitchen has a much broader appeal.
-Two of the world’s 50 best restaurants can be found in Sweden.
-Sweden has a number of Michelin-starred restaurants and is one of the world leaders in Nordic cuisine: clean, simple, yet sophisticated creative cooking.
+Sweden brought the world the smorgasbord, the gravlax and meatballs, but the Swedish kitchen has a much broader appeal.
+Over the last decade, Swedish chefs have been extremely successful internationally.
+In October, 2000, the Swedish national team of chefs won the Olympic Games in Cooking.
+Their cuisine can be sampled at restaurants and inns all over the country.